-2012 Cooperative Education Program students: Stephen LaPointe, Tameka Williams, Jenny Staggs and Jason Gaume., from left to right.
+2012 Pathways Intern Program students: Stephen LaPointe, Tameka Williams, Jenny Staggs and Jason Gaume, from left to right.
 NASA Photo by Tom Tschida.

-The NASA Dryden Flight Research Center Cooperative Education Program is designed to provide work experience for undergraduate and graduate college students who are pursuing degrees in fields related to Dryden research.
-The majority of the co-ops are aeronautical/aerospace, electrical, and mechanical engineering majors, but the program also includes students working with technicians and administrative personnel.
+The NASA Armstrong Flight Research Center Pathways Intern Program is designed to provide work experience for undergraduate and graduate college students who are pursuing degrees in fields related to Armstrong research.
+The majority of the students are aeronautical/aerospace, electrical, and mechanical engineering majors, but the program also includes students working with technicians and administrative personnel.

-Co-ops are included in various research programs that are structured to apply the basic principles and theories of their major field of study and to provide an opportunity to determine the type of work for which they are best suited.
+Students are included in various research projects that are structured to apply the basic principles and theories of their major field of study and to provide an opportunity to determine the type of work for which they are best suited.
 Students enter a program of alternating school and work assignments that involves increasing degrees of difficulty.

-Through the Cooperative Education Program, Dryden strives to acquaint students with its mission and programs in aeronautical research and to expand their academic training through work experience with NASA personnel in research management.
+Through the Pathways Intern Program, Armstrong acquaints students with its mission and projects in aeronautical research and to expand their academic training through work experience with NASA personnel in research management.

 Applicants for this program must: